RodrigoGonzalez/flake8-custom-import-rules/README.rst

                             be used in a project where third-party dependencies are intended to be minimized.

-isolated_module             This flag enforces that only modules that
+standalone_module             This flag enforces that only modules that
-                            are marked as 'isolated' can be imported.
+                            are marked as 'standalone' can be imported.
                             This could be used in a project where certain modules are intended to be used independently of the rest of the project.

-isolated_package            This flag enforces that only packages that
+standalone_package            This flag enforces that only packages that
-                            are marked as 'isolated' can be imported.
+                            are marked as 'standalone' can be imported.
                             This could be used in a project where certain packages are intended to be used independently of the rest of the project.